 If you have any questions about travel insurance we recommend calling a local travel office or an insurance company directly and discussing the coverage options.

 A per person deposit of $750 CAD for scheduled trips is collected at time of registration - except Custom or Private Trips, which varies.
-Deposits may be made by wire transfer, money order or a major credit card (Visa or MasterCard).
+Deposits may be made by wire transfer or a major credit card (Visa or MasterCard).
 Deposits for scheduled trips are refundable up to 14 days after registering (when booking 90 days or more in advance), after the 14 days, deposits are non-refundable, but transferrable up to 150 days prior to a trips start date and must be used within one calendar year of a cancelation request.
 When booking 90 days or less prior to a trip start date - the full trip balance, including any add on's, will be due at the time of registering.

 CANCELLATION BY THE PARTICIPANT